CMBM Investors Have Opportunity to Lead Cambium Networks Corporation Securities Fraud Lawsuit

-BENSALEM, Pa., May 31, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cambium Networks Corporation ("Cambium" or the "Company") (NASDAQ: CMBM).
+LOS ANGELES, June 5, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cambium Networks Corporation ("Cambium" or the "Company") (NASDAQ: CMBM).

 Class Period: May 8, 2023 – January 18, 2024